HTTP/2 Increases Web Page Performance

 The good news is that if you are an A10 customer, and are running ACOS version 4.1.4 or above, you can take advantage of the performance gains that you will see with HTTP/2.

-The A10 Thunder ADC and the A10 Lightning ADC support HTTP/2 on the client side of the data conversation with version 4.1.4.
+The A10 Thunder ADC supports end-to-end HTTP/2 communication with ACOS 4.1.4-GR1.
 ACOS device operation for supported HTTP/1.1 and HTTP/2 features is transparent to the user.
 HTTP/2 support for a virtual port is enabled through the support-http command that is available in virtual port mode for HTTP or HTTPS ports.

 On the command line, you simply configure the virtual port to process HTTP/2 traffic.